neongreen13/common-Spanish-words/README.md

 # Conclusion and Applications for Spanish Learners
 Updated Hypothesis:
 - Compiling lyrics will render a useful set of 250-300 most commonly used Spanish words
-    - >UPDATED: The Lyrics corpus was expanded to a comprehensive list of 500 common Spanish words roken down into lemmatized nouns, lemmatized verbs, stopwords, pronouns, adjectives and adverbs, and conjuctions by their percent frequency found in the total lyrics word corpus.
+    - >UPDATED: The Lyrics corpus was expanded to a comprehensive list of 500 common Spanish words broken down into lemmatized nouns, lemmatized verbs, stopwords, pronouns, adjectives and adverbs, and conjuctions by their percent frequency found in the total lyrics word corpus.
 - The assumption is that the lyrics corpus will have limitations, namely that it does not include nouns that are esential for traveling - ordering food, transportation, greetings, etc. These topics will need to be learned in addition to the list if traveling to a Spanish speaking country, but not necessarily relevant to having a conversation with a Spanish speaker.
     - >UPDATED: True.
-Additional nouns would be beneficial for travel, but not necessarily in conversations with Spanish speakers.
+Additional nouns would be beneficial for travel, but not essential in everyday conversations with Spanish speakers.
 - The lyrics corpus will have a greater percent of words related to love, sex, and relationships, as that its often the topic of songs.
     - >UPDATED: True.
-This remains important as conversational topic.
+This remains important as a conversational topic.

 RESULT:
 - Start studying the 500 Spanish word list today.

 # Further Analysis
 1. The SpaCy parts of speech tagger had errors, particularly with compound words that are more frequently found in Spanish than English.
 For example, the word ‘dimelo’—translation: give it to me—was tagged as a noun.
-It also did not exclude English or Portuguese words or numbers.
+SpaCy language models **** stoped here has a built-in feature to update a language's part of speech tagger

 The lyrics dataset required additional cleaning, which could be achieved by creating a machine learning algorithm to detect the current errors and train a new model to be deployed on the lyrics dataset.
 This was not essential to complete the project, as the 500 word list could be cleaned by hand in a more expedient manner than creating a learning model.
 However, for future projects a new model for SpaCy Spanish would be useful.
     - >UPDATED: It was relatively easy to create a custom tag map for this project by training SpaCy’s part-of-speech tagger.
 The model required only a handful of examples, which were taken from the above Spanish_Words_Dataset notebook under text cleaning.
 The training examples required custom tags and needed to be mapped to a dependency dictionary.
 While verbs were lemmatized in the Lyrics corpus, the newly rendered verbs that were previously tagged incorrectly did not have a major impact on the overall Spanish word corpus.
 However, being able to train SpaCy model is an excellent feature to have to increase accuracy.

 2. While the initial project was to analyze word frequencies, parts of speech, and come up with a list of common words, a spin-off project could be undertaken on the meaning of the lyrics.
 Creating a sentiment analysis classifier for the song lyrics would be interesting.
 It would require building a sentiment classifier, polarity or subjectivity, for Spanish.
 One could also build a classifier for emotion detection using Scikit-learn.
 This spin-off project will be added as it develops.